 Each year, the Crook Public Service Fellowships are focused on a particular theme that aligns with the strategic priorities and academic strengths of the University.
 In 2015, the first year of the Fellowships, the theme was ‘Democracy’, with the majority of Fellows linked to the University’s Crick Centre.
 In 2016-17, the focus of the Crook Public Service Fellowships is on 'The Housing Challenge' with the opportunity to engage with the University’s Department of Urban Studies and Planning, the Urban Institute at Sheffield and other expertise across campus.

 We are pleased to announce that the next theme for 2017-18 is Children's Chances.
 The Faculty of Social Sciences has a unique set of experience and expertise to enable us to provide a holistic and fresh approach to this significant, cross-cutting and timely challenge.
 Our expertise covers areas such as child welfare inequality, disadvantaged communities, early childhood education, vulnerable older children and family literacy, and we welcome project ideas across a full range of policy issues within this theme.
 There will be opportunities to engage with the University’s Departments of Sociological Studies, Geography, Politics, Education and Urban Studies and Planning.
-View details of how to apply here.
+Applications are now closed.

 The Crook Public Fellowships scheme is overseen by a high level Advisory Group.
 Members include: